How do I get rid of my mattress, that is the question.

 In the not so recent past mattresses were literally buried in the earth.

-Yes, big huge mattresses are literally buried in landfills all over America.
+Yes, literally buried in landfills all over America.

 Luckily, that has changed.